SAP-archive/cloud-sample-spaceflight-node/-exercises-/exercise04/README.md

 ![clone](./images/clone1.png)

-3. If you completed part B of exercise 3, enter the repository URL that you noted down in exercise 3 part B's step 7.
+3. Enter the repository URL that you noted down in exercise 3 part B's step 7.

-Your URL should look like: `https://git.hana.ondemand.com/di26c7ouv0/cnaXXX`, where XXX is your personal number provided by the session instructors.
+Your URL should look like: `https://git.hanatrial.ondemand.com/XXXtrial/spaceflight`, where XXX is your trial user number.

-If you skipped part B of exercise 3, then provide this URL, `https://git.hana.ondemand.com/di26c7ouv0/cna375ex3`, and click `clone`.

 ![clone](./images/clone.png)

 4. You will be asked to enter the credentials once again.
-Enter the credentials (email and password) provided by the CNA375 session owners.
+Enter the credentials (email and password).
 The authentication in step 1 is for the SAP WebIDE access, and here in this step it authorizes access to the git repository.

 ![clone_auth](./images/clone_auth.png)